Autumn Chemistry Conference 2026

 On Thursday 24th September, our Autumn Chemistry Conference will be delivered in the Inorganic Chemistry Laboratory, and streamed online.
 There will be an opportunity to ask questions during the event.

 Open to students studying A-level Chemistry or an equivalent qualification (16-19 yrs) and their teachers and parents/carers interested in finding out more about the cutting edge research happening in the field of chemistry, and hosted by the Department of Chemistry, University of Oxford.
-Those yet to start a post-16 qualification are more than welcome to attend however please be aware this conference is aimed at those aged 16-19 yrs.
+Those yet to start a post-16 Chemistry qualification are more than welcome to attend however please be aware this conference is aimed at those already undertaking such a qualification.

 About the speakers: